Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

-Once the reflected fluctuations reach the resolution change on the left side of the fine region, they are reflected back into the fine region with positive group velocity at their initial fine wavenumber counterpart.
-These secondary reflections occur in the fine wavenumber regime but are as erroneous as the spurious reflections that created them.
-This stage is shown in Fig.~\ref{fig:tikzgrid}d and~\ref{fig:nodissref}.
-For both B-spline orders, the energy spectra in the fine resolution region for the initial turbulence packet and the reflected scales of motion match for all fine wavenumbers.
-This indicates a total reflection occurs for all scales that are only representable on the fine grid, which agrees with the analysis of the $P_2$-type waves discussed in Section~\ref{sec:numerics}.
+\gry{Once the reflected fluctuations reach the resolution change on the left side of the fine region, they are reflected back into the fine region with positive group velocity with their initial wavenumbers.
+This re-reflection can be tracked from Fig.~\ref{fig:tikzgrid}c in which the reflected wavepacket consisting of spurious wavenumbers is visible on the left-hand side as it propagates upstream (to the left), to Fig.~\ref{fig:tikzgrid}d in which the re-reflected wavepacket consisting now of fine wavenumbers is visible propagating down-stream.} These secondary reflections occur in the fine wavenumber regime but are as erroneous as the spurious reflections that created them.
+For both B-spline orders, the energy spectra in the fine resolution region for the initial turbulence packet and the reflected scales of motion match for all fine wavenumbers (see Fig.~\ref{fig:nodissref}).
+This indicates a total reflection occurs for all scales that are only representable on the fine grid, which agrees with the analysis of the $P_2$-type waves discussed in Sec.~\ref{sec:numerics}.
 Without the commutator $\C^I$, this cycle of reflection between fine and spurious wavenumbers repeats.
 The energy initially contained in the fine wavenumber regime gets trapped in the fine resolution region.

 The only fluctuation scales that make it through to the coarse region of the domain are those that can be represented on the coarse grid, i.e., the coarse wavenumbers (see Fig.~\ref{fig:tikzgrid}d).
 The energy spectra at the initial time, and after the packet has convected into the coarse region, match \textit{almost} identically for all coarse wavenumbers (see Fig.~\ref{fig:nodisscoarse}).
 A relatively small fraction of the energy in the coarse wavenumbers also gets trapped in the fine region, as shown in Fig.~\ref{fig:nodissref}.
-This behavior is also predicted by the numerical analysis of the $P_1$-type waves discussed in Section~\ref{sec:numerics}, and would vanish in the limit of a smoothly varying grid.
-The amount of transmitted/reflected energy in these scales corresponds to the reflection ratio.
+This behavior is also predicted by the numerical analysis of the $P_1$-type waves discussed in Sec.~\ref{sec:numerics}, and would vanish in the limit of a smoothly varying grid.